srid/srid/content/Thoughts/Cynical non-pioneers.md

 slug: nonpioneers
 ---

-I wish there existed a suitable antonym for the word "pioneer"[^def].
+It appears there does not exist suitable antonym for the word "pioneer"[^def].
 The closest that exists, as far as I can tell, is the [Plato's Cave](https://en.wikipedia.org/wiki/Allegory_of_the_cave) metaphor.
 Baring a suitable word that gets suggested to me, I will use "Cynical non-pioneers" to refer to such peoples.

 [^def]: *a person who is among the first to research and develop a new area of knowledge or activity*

 ## Cynicism of non-pioneers ...

 A non-pioneer is merely someone that is not a pioneer (in whatever field/ idea).
-A *cynical* non-pioneer is one that obdurately resists that new thing using spurious reasons that is motivated by a cynical outlook.
+A *cynical* non-pioneer is one that *obdurately resists* that new thing using spurious reasons, thus exhibiting a cynical outlook.
 One of the things that prevents people from adopting a new idea in general is cynicism or doubt.
 How does it manifest in various domains?

 ### ... in tech